Want to search for the relevant question and answer in your own language? Change the language in the dropdown menu above.

 - Official certificate/information confirming the average number of employees for each of the two latest accounting periods before the time of submission.

-The above listed documents should be provided for all partner and linked enterprises, as defined by Article 3 of the Commission Recommendation 2003/361/EC.
+The documents listed above shall be provided for all partner and linked enterprises, as defined by Article 3 of the aforementioned Commission Recommendation.

-If the company acts as an Only Representative, the assessment of whether the SME reduction applies should be done by reference to the headcount, turnover and balance sheet information of the non-EU represented company and its linked and partner enterprises.
+In case of Only Representatives, the assessment on whether the SME reduction applies is done by reference to the headcount, turnover and balance sheet information of the non-EU company represented and its linked and partner enterprises.

-The list of documentary evidence accepted by ECHA you can find here:
+The list of documentary evidence accepted by ECHA can be found in SME verification -page.

-Instructions on how to upload documents and other useful information about new REACH-IT you can find in Discover REACH IT at: http://echa.europa.eu/documents/10162/22308542/discover_reach_it_en.pdf.
+Instructions on how to upload documents and other useful information about REACH-IT can be found at Discover REACH-IT -guide.

-More information on company’s size assessment and links to relevant legislation you can find in ECHA’s webpage at:
+More information on company’s size assessment and links to the relevant legislation can be found at SME fees under REACH and CLP -page

 If the original version of any document is not in one of the official languages of the European Union, a certified translation should be provided.